-While the groundwater elevation at the Baldwin Park Key Well has increased by about 8 feet from October 27, 2023 to April 26, 2024, the change in groundwater elevations in other parts of the Basin has been less significant.
-A well location map showing other "Key Wells" is included as Plate 1 and hydrographs of groundwater elevations at four other wells located throughout the Basin (compared to the measured Baldwin Park Key Well groundwater elevation) are included in Appendix B. San Gabriel County Water District Well 10 is located westerly of the Baldwin Park Key Well, County of Los Angeles Well No. 2947F is located southerly of the Baldwin Park Key Well in the vicinity of Whittier Narrows.
-Suburban Water Systems Well 155W-2 is located in the vicinity of the Puente Narrows and Valencia Heights Water Company Well No. 5 is located southeasterly of the Baldwin Park Key Well.
-In general. groundwater elevations at each of the four monitoring wells in the Basin react (both upward and downward) in a comparable but less dramatic manner as the Baldwin Park Key Well.
+While the groundwater elevation at the Baldwin Park Key Well has decreased by about 0.4 feet from October 25, 2024 to May 2, 2025, the change in groundwater elevations in other parts of the Basin shows an increase.
+A well location map showing other "Key Wells" is included as Plate 1 and hydrographs of groundwater elevations at four other wells located throughout the Basin (compared to the measured Baldwin Park Key Well groundwater elevation) are included in Appendix B. San Gabriel County Water District Well 10 is located westerly of the Baldwin Park Key Well, County of Los Angeles Well No. 2947F is located southerly of the Baldwin Park Key Well in the vicinity of Whittier Narrows, Suburban Water Systems Well 155W-2 is located in the vicinity of the Puente Narrows and Valencia Heights Water Company Well No. 5 is located southeasterly of the Baldwin Park Key Well. groundwater elevations at each of the four monitoring wells in the Basin react (both upward and downward) in a comparable but in a delayed and less dramatic manner as the Baldwin Park Key Well.
 As shown on the hydrographs in Appendix B, the groundwater elevations at these wells generally do not increase as high as the Baldwin Park Key Well during wet periods (with significant groundwater replenishment), but also do not have as significant of a decrease during dry periods with less groundwater replenishment.
 Significant changes in the water level for the other "Key Wells" are not expected in the near future.